 This section explains how to achieve high availability (HA) in the License Manager.
 This post-installation task is optional but necessary if you want to avoid having a single point of failure in the production environment of Denodo.

 When a Denodo component starts (e.g. a Virtual DataPort server, the Scheduler server…), it requests permission to the License Manager to run.
 To do this, the component sends an HTTP request to the License Manager with details about the host where the component is going to run (host name, IP address, number of cores, etc.).
 If approved, the component starts.

 Periodically, each component sends a request to the License Manager to keep running.
 If for some reason, the License Manager does not respond (e.g. the host where the License Manager runs is down), there is a grace period of 5 days.
-During this period, the Denodo server still works and it keeps trying to renew the license.
+During this period, the Denodo server still runs normally and it keeps trying to renew the license.
 After 5 days of the License Manager not responding, the component will shut down.
 Note that during the grace period, the component will still run.
 However, if you stop it, you will not be able to start it again because a Denodo component will only start if it reaches the License manager.